RightDataUSA

 Although Sears endorsed Donald Trump in 2020 and served as the chairman of a PAC called "Black Americans to Re-elect the President", she broke with Trump in 2022 because she believed that the candidates Trump had endorsed that year were too conservative and therefore unelectable (in fact they weren't elected, but Sears was wrong about the reason for their defeats).
 At that time Sears declared she would not support Donald Trump's election bid if he were to run in 2024.

 Probably for this reason (yeah, "probably"), Trump for a long time refused to support Sears for Governor in 2025, though he belatedly came through with an endorsement earlier this week.
+That endorsement, however, seemed to focus more on Spanberger being a "disaster" for Virginia than it did on Sears being Trump's choice for the job.

 Sears also has the endorsements of Governor Youngkin, state Attorney General Jason Miyares, the entire Virginia Republican congressional delegation, and some congressmen from other states.
 Sears is pro-life, supports "common sense" tax cuts and government spending cuts, and opposes Democrats' radical pro-crime policies such as "catch and release" and sanctuary cities.
 She opposes incompetent (but powerfully unionized) teachers and favors school choice and parents' rights.
 Sears also strongly supports Virginia's "right-to-work" law.
 These positions stand in stark contrast to that of her allegedly "moderate" Democrat opponent, Abigail Spanberger.